Important Information for our customers about your water service.

 Any customer with a fire hydrant located on his property is responsible to make sure that access to the hydrant is not blocked by landscaping, trees and shrubs, or by fences.
 Fire department personnel must be able to easily get to all sides of a hydrant in the case of a fire.

-Falls water does not have established watering days, but we urge you not to waste water.
+Falls water does have established watering days and we urge you not to waste water.
 A nozzle or sprinkler must always be used when watering your lawn.
 Use of an "open hose" can result in termination of service.

 Before you excavate on your property or in the public right-of-way you need to call Dig Line at 1-800-342-1585 or 811.
 Dig Line will contact all of the utilities serving the area so the utilities can mark their underground lines.
 Don't forget to call before you dig: It's the law and it could save you thousands of dollars by preventing damage to utility lines.